 To receive long-term care benefits, individuals must be at least 18 years old and a current resident of Washington state.

 Individuals must also meet WA Cares contribution requirements before they apply.
-To qualify, employees must have worked and contributed to the fund for:
+Here are the three different paths to benefits:

 For benefit eligibility, individuals must need assistance with at least three activities of daily living, such as: